KoolieAid/neovibe.nvim/README.md

 ### I am not proud of this
 This is definitely my Frankenstein's monster

-This is still an early prototype and huge structural changes are gonna come.
-(I have plans)

 # Neovibe
 Plugin where you ask AI to change some settings and they do it for you